 Just mention Australia and odds are, you’ll hear someone say how much they’d love to go.
 There are more options than ever to make the flight more comfortable, and several of Australia’s favorite destinations have reinvented themselves in recent years to offer visitors a more immersive experience Down Under.
 We can’t hope to cover all Australia has to offer in one article, but here are five essential destinations to start.

-Classic Australia: Sydney, Red Centre, Cairns, Melbourne
+Classic Australia: Melbourne, Red Centre, Cairns and Sydney

 FIRST-CLASS | TAILOR-MADE: Explore Australia’s most famous cities and natural wonders on this ideal introduction to the land Downunder.
 Connecting from Melbourne to Sydney, you’ll gaze upon the changing colours of Uluru, cruise the Great Barrier Reef, and go behind the scenes of the Sydney Opera House.More Details